devrel-workshop/101-AI-and-py/docs/01-training.md

 	$REGISTRY_NAME/$STUDENT_ID/yolov11-rock-paper-scissors-training-job:1.0.0
 ```

-If you don't have a private registry feel free to use pre-build image on Docker Hub:
+If you don't have a private registry feel free to use pre-build image:
 ```bash
 ovhai job run \
 	--token $AI_TOKEN \